estellechoi/TIL/docs/typescript/cheatsheet.md

 ## 11. Type Assertion

-Developers can assert the type of a variable since they are actuall coders and designers, which means they sometimes know more than TypeScript does.
+Developers can assert the type of a variable since they are actual coders and designers, which means they sometimes know more than TypeScript does.

 ```typescript
 let a;